-In 2014, the intensive care unit at Holbæk Hospital chose Ergonomic Circadian Lighting.
+In 2014, the intensive care unit at Holbæk Hospital chose Chroma Zenit Circadian Lighting.

 Now, the intensive care unit has a lighting solution that consists of basic lighting in the shape of Circadian Lighting, which takes the rhythm of the unit as well as the patient category into consideration.
 It is supplemented with ergonomic light settings providing the optimal light for specific activities and treatment.

 The customised lighting solution is a result of thorough dialogue with the staff of the unit regarding their needs, as well as Chromaviso’s lighting expertise and user-documented experience from similar installations.

 Result: Noticeable effect from the first day